-A ‘standard’ Dynamic AMOLED display reduces the amount of harmful blue light emitted and supports HDR10+ certification for “cinema-grade colour and contrast”.
-A Dynamic AMOLED 2X screen builds on this by featuring improvements to colour, brightness and HDR performance.
+Dynamic AMOLED 2X is the latest display advancement from Samsung and it takes Dynamic AMOLED to even greater heights.
+A standard Dynamic AMOLED display reduces the amount of harmful blue light emitted and supports HDR10+ certification for “cinema-grade colour and contrast”.

-Another new feature this screen comes with is refresh rate support up to 120Hz.
+Moreover, Dynamic AMOLED 2X comes with support for a 120Hz refresh rate.
 Refresh rate is the number of times a screen can update an image in a second, and by supporting 120Hz, a Dynamic AMOLED 2X display is capable of even smoother playback of video content, faster response times from gaming apps and a reduction in screen flicker when compared to a 60Hz display.